geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	- User logon name: **Scotty**

-	- Domain: To the right of the **User logon name**, select the drop-down arrow in the domain field and select **XXYYZZa.xtremelabs.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider)
+	- Domain: To the right of the **User logon name**, select the drop-down arrow in the domain field and select **XXYYZZa.CustomDomain.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider)

 	- Password and Confirm password: **Pa55w.rd**